5T33Z0/OC-Little-Translated/13_Mapping_USB_in_ACPI/README.md

 ## Approach
 In order to build our own USB Portmap SSDT, we will do the following:

-- Dump the orginal ACPI tabled from the BIOS
+- Dump the orginal ACPI tables from the BIOS
-- Find the SSDT where USB ports are declared
+- Find the SSDT where the USB ports are declared
 - Modify it so 15 ports are mapped for macOS without affecting other OSes
-- Inject this table during boot, replacing the original one.
+- Inject this table during boot, replacing the original one

 The method presented here is a slightly modified version of a guide by "apfelnico" and "N0b0dy" of the [**German Hackintosh Forum**](https://www.hackintosh-forum.de/forum/thread/54986-usb-mittels-ssdt-deklarieren/?postID=721415#post721415) which I used to create my own `SSDT-PORTS.aml`.
 I just translated and transformed it into this step by step guide.